Profile

 Current research and collaborations

-Tatevik’s research is in international security, with a particular emphasis on critical approaches to security and to peace-building and post-conflict reconciliation.
-Inspired and informed by her inter-disciplinary background, she draws on political theory and philosophy, cultural studies, and linguistics and sociology, to interrogate political contestations around “security” and what this means for changing modes of “sovereignty” and “subjectivity” and thereby resistance and possibilities for political transformation.
-Substantively, her work is on the UK and US pursuance of “war on terror” over the past decades and how this has shaped and been shaped by encounters with anti-war resistance and critique.
-Theoretically, this research draws on the works of linguistic philosopher Mikhail Bakhtin and psychoanalyst and political thinker Julia Kristeva.
-A second strand of her research is in Genocide Studies, aiming to animate a dialogue between the fields of Genocide Studies and International Relations previously somewhat disengaged from each other’s debates.
-In this work, drawing on Giorgio Agamben’s political thought, and through a conjunctural postcolonial lens, she brings Critical International Relations theorisations on “sovereignty,” “violence,” and “subjectivity” to bear on interrogations of genocide denial, and postgenocide reconciliation.
+I draw on political theory, continental philosophy, cultural studies, and sociology - in particular but not limited to the psychoanalytical and philosophical works of Julia Kristeva, linguistic and cultural thought of Michail Bakhtin, the political thought of Giorgio Agamben and the thought of Deleuze and Guattari - to interrogate political contestations around “security” and what this means for changing modes of “sovereignty” and “subjectivity” and thereby resistance and possibilities for political transformation.
+Substantively, my work is on “war on terror” and how this has shaped and been shaped by encounters with anti-war resistance and critique.
+A second strand of my research is in Genocide Studies, aiming to animate a dialogue between the fields of Genocide Studies and International Relations previously somewhat disengaged from each other.
+Drawing on Giorgio Agamben’s political thought, and through a conjunctural postcolonial lens, I bring Critical International Relations theorisations on “sovereignty,” “violence,” and “subjectivity” to bear on interrogations of genocide denial, and postgenocide reconciliation.
+Transversal to both of these strands of research is my interest in multiple form of the politics of denial, which I have explored in security policy, as well as in the area of genocide denial, with implications both for the long-term political and societal impact of forms of violence and justifications thereof; and for imaginaries of resistance and transformation.

 Publications

-- Tatevik Mnatsakanyan, ‘Sovereignty, Subjectivity, Denial: The Armenian Genocide, Generative Denials and Postgenocide Politics in Contemporary Turkey’, in Klejda Mulaj (ed.)
-Postgenocide: Interdisciplinary Reflections on the Effects of Genocide (Oxford University Press, 2021).
+- Tatevik Mnatsakanyan (2021).
+‘Sovereignty, Subjectivity, Denial: The Armenian Genocide, Generative Denials and Postgenocide Politics in Contemporary Turkey’, in Klejda Mulaj (ed.), Postgenocide: Interdisciplinary Reflections on the Effects of Genocide (Oxford University Press).

-- Tatevik Mnatsakanyan, ‘The Carnivalesque and Resistance,’ in Jenny Edkins (ed.)
-Routledge Handbook of Critical International Relations (London: Routledge, 2019).
+- Tatevik Mnatsakanyan (2019).
+‘The Carnivalesque and Resistance,’ in Jenny Edkins (ed.)
+Routledge Handbook of Critical International Relations (London: Routledge).

 Tatevik is currently working on: